 Sewordor and Sjoquist (2016) created a theoretical framework to predict when a state might adopt film tax incentives.
 The model they created accounts for the net benefit of the incentives, a plethora of indicators that describe the economic culture of the state, and the number of other states that have enacted similar programs (Sewoarder and Sjoquist, 10).
 As well, the authors accounted for the preferences of filmmakers, such as lowered costs and the physical characteristics of a place to predict how many films will locate their production in a state.
 From their results, the authors surmised that a state is more likely to adopt film tax incentives if a neighboring state with a has previously adopted similar incentives (19).
 For example, if Oklahoma had recently adopted a film tax incentive program, Kansas would be more likely to adopt a similar program in the future.
 States seem to be reactionary rather than proactive in the adoption of these policies, starting with larger states that can cover the startup costs of these programs and spreading year-by-year to surrounding states trying to stay competitive in the film production industry.

 Stephanie Leiser (2017) corroborated Sewordor and Sjoquist’s findings using a mixed-methods study, meaning she studied this issue both qualitatively and quantitatively.
 Through interviews, the history of film tax incentives provided the qualitative side, discussing how these policies spread through the U.S. One of the interviewees, when asked about competition between states, said, “If you’re not on the top of these incentives—if you’re not the best state—then you might as well not be in the business” (258-259).
 This means that states do not strongly consider the geographical neighbors so much as they care which states have the strongest incentive programs.
 As Leiser stated, “the coefficient for the neighbor’s variable suggests that increased adoptions among neighbors reduce the hazard of adopting film incentives” which means that states are less likely to adopt film tax incentive programs if neighboring states have already enacted their own film tax incentives.
-The other main factor in adopting the film tax incentive programs was the size of the state’s currently existing film industry (Leiser 2016, 263; Sewoarder and Sjoquist 2014)., Leiser posited that this is partially due to the connections that state officials make from film productions.
+The other main factor in adopting the film tax incentive programs was the size of the state’s currently existing film industry (Leiser 2016, 263; Sewoarder and Sjoquist 2014).
+Leiser posited that this is partially due to the connections that state officials make from film productions.
 “The interviews from Washington, Michigan, and Mississippi further suggest the film industry also served as the conduit for the diffusion of state film incentives.
 In all three interview states, the industry played a major role in advocating for legislation and forging ties with influential policy makers” (Leiser 2016, 263). and since more productions leads to more connections, the likelihood of the state ratifying tax incentives increases.

 Effectiveness of Film Tax Incentives